Service administration for Azure Search in the Azure portal

 - Monitor resource usage, relative to maximum limits of your service tier.

-Upgrade is not an administrative task.
+Notice that upgrade is not listed as an administrative task.
 Because resources are allocated when the service is provisioned, moving to a different tier requires a new service.
 For details, see Create an Azure Search service.

 Provisioning or decommissioning the service itself can be done by an Azure subscription administrator or co-administrator.